jeanslack/Videomass/known_problems.md

 - **Videomass.exe** and **Videomass.app** may have some functional limitations:
    * 1) the button for previewing streaming content (Youtube, Facebook, etc) may not work.

    * 2) The 'Show More' button for reading the information of the streaming content (YouTube, Facebook, etc) will give a message regarding disabling the functionality.

 - **Videomass.AppImage** for Linux
-    * On Ubuntu and derivatives, if you encounter these error messages by launching the application from the terminal:

-    > `ImportError: libjpeg.so.62: cannot open shared object file: No such file or directory`
-    >
-    > install `sudo apt-get install libjpeg62`
-    >
-    > `ImportError: libSDL-1.2.so.0: cannot open shared object file: No such file or directory`
-    >
-    > install `sudo apt-get install libsdl1.2debian`
+    * It may be necessary to install FFmpeg since it is not included on the appimage.
+On some distributions it is already installed by default.

 [Home](index.md)